Sample Collection and Storage

 182 Baker St.

 We do not normally accept perishable samples (see sample types).
-If your samples are irreplaceable use a major courier (FedEx is especially good with international shipments, Purolator is also excellent within Canada).
+If your samples are irreplaceable use a major courier (FedEx has struggled with CITES shipments in recent years; Purolator is excellent within Canada).

 Pricing and Turnaround